-The Sage Colleges' Trans and Gender Inclusive Policy encompass three distinct areas: Admissions, Housing, and The Office of the Registrar.
+RSC's Trans and Gender Inclusive Policy encompass three distinct areas: Admissions, Housing, and The Office of the Registrar.
 Although the procedures and policies of each area operate differently, they all work in tandem to accommodate the needs of all students, especially as these needs relate to a student's gender identity and expression.